juanluispaz/ts-sql-query/docs/supported-operations.md

     disallowAnyOtherSet(errorMessage: string, ...columns: string[]): this
     disallowAnyOtherSet(error: Error, ...columns: string[]): this

+    //
+    // When variants, that are only executed if the first param is true
+    //

+    setWhen(when: boolean, columns: InsertSets): this
+    setIfValueWhen(when: boolean, columns: OptionalInsertSets): this
+    setIfSetWhen(when: boolean, columns: InsertSets): this
+    setIfSetIfValueWhen(when: boolean, columns: OptionalInsertSets): this
+    setIfNotSetWhen(when: boolean, columns: InsertSets): this
+    setIfNotSetIfValueWhen(when: boolean, columns: OptionalInsertSets): this
+    ignoreIfSetWhen(when: boolean, ...columns: string[]): this
+    keepOnlyWhen(when: boolean, ...columns: string[]): this
+    setIfHasValueWhen(when: boolean, columns: InsertSets): this
+    setIfHasValueIfValueWhen(when: boolean, columns: OptionalInsertSets): this
+    setIfHasNoValueWhen(when: boolean, columns: InsertSets): this
+    setIfHasNoValueIfValueWhen(when: boolean, columns: OptionalInsertSets): this
+    ignoreIfHasValueWhen(when: boolean, ...columns: string[]): this
+    ignoreIfHasNoValueWhen(when: boolean, ...columns: string[]): this
+    ignoreAnySetWithNoValueWhen(when: boolean): this
+    setForAllWhen(when: boolean, columns: InsertSets): this
+    setForAllIfValueWhen(when: boolean, columns: OptionalInsertSets): this
+    setForAllIfSetWhen(when: boolean, columns: InsertSets): this
+    setForAllIfSetIfValueWhen(when: boolean, columns: OptionalInsertSets): this
+    setForAllIfNotSetWhen(when: boolean, columns: InsertSets): this
+    setForAllIfNotSetIfValueWhen(when: boolean, columns: OptionalInsertSets): this
+    setForAllIfHasValueWhen(when: boolean, columns: InsertSets): this
+    setForAllIfHasValueIfValueWhen(when: boolean, columns: OptionalInsertSets): this
+    setForAllIfHasNoValueWhen(when: boolean, columns: InsertSets): this
+    setForAllIfHasNoValueIfValueWhen(when: boolean, columns: OptionalInsertSets): this
+    disallowIfSetWhen(when: boolean, errorMessage: string, ...columns: string[]): this disallowIfSetWhen(when: boolean, error: Error, ...columns: string[]): this disallowIfNotSetWhen(when: boolean, errorMessage: string, ...columns: string[]): this disallowIfNotSetWhen(when: boolean, error: Error, ...columns: string[]): this disallowIfValueWhen(when: boolean, errorMessage: string, ...columns: string[]): this disallowIfValueWhen(when: boolean, error: Error, ...columns: string[]): this disallowIfNotValueWhen(when: boolean, errorMessage: string, ...columns: string[]): this disallowIfNotValueWhen(when: boolean, error: Error, ...columns: string[]): this disallowAnyOtherSetWhen(when: boolean, errorMessage: string, ...columns: string[]): this disallowAnyOtherSetWhen(when: boolean, error: Error, ...columns: string[]): this

     /** Allows to set the values dynamically */ dynamicSet(): this
     dynamicSet(columns: InsertSets): this